rdeepk/to-do-app/README.md

 3. Move into the main folder and install dependencies: npm i

-Move into the server folder and run nodemon:
+4. Move into the server folder and run nodemon:
 - cd src/server
 - nodemon server.js

+5. To run client, go to root folder and run
+- npm start

 And thats it!!
 Hopefully it will run on port 3000.

 Built With